adarshravindran/Hankel-Alternative-View-of-Koopman-HAVOK-analysis/README.md

 References:

-[6] Steven L. Brunton et al. “Chaos as an intermittently forced linear system”.
-In: Nature Communications 8.1 (May 2017). doi: 10.1038/s41467-017-00030-8. url: https:
+- Steven L. Brunton et al. “Chaos as an intermittently forced linear system”.
+In: Nature Communications 8.1 (May 2017).
-//doi.org/10.1038%2Fs41467-017-00030-8.
-[3] David S Broomhead, Gregory P King, et al. “On the qualitative analysis of experimental dynamical systems”.
+- David S Broomhead, Gregory P King, et al. “On the qualitative analysis of experimental dynamical systems”.
 In: Nonlinear phenomena and chaos 113 (1986), p.
-114
+114.
-[4] Steven L Brunton, Joshua L Proctor, and J Nathan Kutz.
+- Steven L Brunton, Joshua L Proctor, and J Nathan Kutz.
 “Discovering governing equations from data by sparse identification of nonlinear dynamical systems”.
 In: Proceedings of the national academy of sciences 113.15 (2016), pp. 3932–3937.